Morris C. Shumiatcher

 Morris Cyril "Shumi" Shumiatcher OC SOM QC (September 20, 1917 – September 23, 2004) was a Canadian lawyer, human rights activist, philanthropist, arts patron, art collector, author, and lecturer.
 As senior legal counsel in the provincial government of Tommy Douglas, he drafted the 1947 Saskatchewan Bill of Rights, the first such bill in the British Commonwealth.
 He established a successful private law practice in Regina in 1949 and argued numerous cases of constitutional law before the Supreme Court of Canada.
-He and his wife Jacqui contributed millions of dollars to support the arts, universities, and other charities in Regina, and also amassed "one of the most significant private collections of Inuit art in Canada".
+He and his wife Jacqui contributed millions of dollars to support the arts, universities, and other charities in Regina, and also amassed a significant private collection of Inuit art in Canada.
 He was the recipient of many awards and honours, including the Order of Canada in 1981 and the Saskatchewan Order of Merit in 1997.

 Early life and education

 Morris Cyril Shumiatcher was born in Calgary, Alberta, to Abraham Isaac Shumiatcher, Q.C.
 (1890–1974), a lawyer, and his wife Luba (née Lubinsky).
-He had one sister, Minuetta, a concert pianist.
+He had one sister, Minuetta, who became a concert pianist in the United States.
 He was Jewish.

 After attending primary and secondary school in Calgary, he set his career sights on becoming a professor of English.
 Advised that his religion would restrict his employment opportunities, he pursued a legal education instead.
 He studied in Japan on a Rotary scholarship from 1940 to 1941 and earned his Bachelor of Arts in 1940 and Bachelor of Laws in 1941 at the University of Alberta.
 He received his Master of Laws in 1942 from the University of Toronto.
 He was the first candidate to be accepted into the new doctoral program in law at the University of Toronto in 1942, entitling him to the Rowell Scholarship.
 World War II intervened, however, and he served with the Royal Canadian Air Force as an air gunner from 1943 to 1945.
 He completed his doctorate in jurisprudence in 1945 under the supervision of Bora Laskin, submitting the doctoral thesis A Study in Canadian Administrative Law: The Farmers' Creditors Arrangement Acts.
 He was admitted to the bars of British Columbia, Alberta, Saskatchewan, Manitoba, and the Northwest Territories.